 The personal stuff...

 I’ve never considered myself a proper photographer, not really.
 Now don’t get me wrong, I love working in wild places and I love close encounters with wild animals, but photography itself - all the geeky stuff – it leaves me a bit cold.
 What I’m really passionate about is what photography can do.
 And what it can do is make you think and make you feel.
-That makes the camera a powerful communications tool.
-It's that potential for visual storytelling that gets me out of bed in the morning.
+It's that potential for informing and inspiring people about the role of wild nature in our lives, through visual storytelling, that gets me out of bed in the morning.

 A friend once told me: Work hard.
 Have fun.
 Do good.
 I try to do all three.